 How do I apply for a student or parent loan?

 Students must first complete the Free Application for Federal Student Aid (FAFSA) and receive an Award Letter from the RCTC Financial Aid Office.

 Use the following link(s) to complete the loan application process.
-If your award notice in E-Services does not show your eligibility for student loan funding, please contact James in the Financial Aid Office to discuss your loan options.
-James can be reached by email or by calling (507) 285-7267.
+If your award notice in E-Services does not show your eligibility for student loan funding, please contact the Financial Aid Office to discuss your loan options.
+We can be reached by email or by calling (507) 285-7271.

 - Federal Direct Loan Programs (Subsidized & Unsubsidized)

 - Minnesota SELF Loan Program

 What happens when I graduate, drop below 6 credits or withdraw?